szk2s/tdd-max/README.md

 };

 ```
-More example codes can be found at [example folder](https://github.com/spectral-lab/TDD-Max/tree/master/example)
+More example codes can be found at [help folder](https://github.com/spectral-lab/TDD-Max/tree/master/help)

 #### Notes
 - Test codes should be named as `*.test.js`.
 - Test codes sould be placed in the same folder as your test patcher.
 You can also use subfolders.